-Both Children’s Hospital and Erlanger emergency rooms see similar injuries during winter weather – the leading cause being injuries related to falls.
-These injuries can range from broken bones, fractures, head injuries and/or lacerations.
-Injuries to limbs or internal organs can also happen when people are more “adventurous” and are not careful or observant in their surroundings.
-Serious cases such as traumatic injuries have been due to car accidents during inclement weather.
+All of our emergency rooms see injuries during winter weather.
+Most of these injuries are related to falls and can range from broken bones or fractures to head injuries and/or serious lacerations.
+Injuries to limbs or internal organs can also happen when people are more “adventurous” in novel weather and are not careful or observant in their surroundings.
+Serious cases such as traumatic injuries caused by car accidents during inclement weather.

-- Many homes will be too cold if there is a loss in power.
+- Gather your layers.
+Many homes will be too cold if there is a loss in power.
 Make sure you have plenty of blankets and layers of clothes to keep you warm.

 - Remember space heaters and fireplaces increase the risk of household fires and carbon monoxide poisoning.